 How did books like the gospels come to be?
 Luke actually gives us considerable information about how he composed his gospel.
-Kenneth Bailey, in Interpreting the Bible, invites us to look at the opening verses of Luke.
-There are four key points that Bailey abstracts from these verses and places in a timeline.
+In Interpreting the Bible, Kenneth Bailey invites us to look at the opening verses of Luke.
+Bailey abstracts four key points from these verses and places them in a timeline.
 Here is the passage with the key points in bold:

 Luke 1:1-4